vatnz-dev/sops/docs/aerodromes/Class-C/NZAA/index.md

 ### Transfer of Communication

-Once Auckland Ground has issued all necessary instructions to the pilot, they advise the pilot to monitor Auckland Tower on `118.700 MHz`.
+Once Auckland Ground has issued all necessary instructions to the pilot, they advise the pilot to contact Auckland Tower on `118.700 MHz`.

 ### Use of Holding Points